odahu/odahu-docs/source/comp_model_feedback.rst

 In both examples, we have obtained a prediction value and Request-ID.
 We can use these facts to send back Model Feedback about the prediction (precision, area-under-curve, etc).
-Legion will store the Feedback, Request, Response, and Prediction behind one unified interface for later use.
+Odahu-flow will store the Feedback, Request, Response, and Prediction behind one unified interface for later use.

 Worked Example - Send Feedback as Payload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~